Policies vs Standards vs Controls vs Procedures

 Threats represents a person or thing likely to cause damage or danger.
 Natural and man-made threats affect control execution (e.g., if the threat materializes, will the control function as expected?).
 Threats exist in the natural world that can be localized, regional or worldwide (e.g., tornados, earthquakes, solar flares, etc.).
 Threats can also be manmade (e.g., hacking, riots, theft, terrorism, war, etc.).

-Metrics provide a “point in time” view of specific, discrete measurements, unlike trending and analytics that are derived by comparing a baseline of two or more measurements taken over a period of time.
+Metrics provide a “point in time” view of specific, discrete measurements.
+However, trending and analytics that are derived by comparing a baseline of two or more measurements taken over a period of time.
 Analytics are generated from the analysis of metrics.
-Analytics are designed to facilitate decision-making, evaluate performance and improve accountability through the collection, analysis and reporting of relevant performance related data.
-Good metrics are those that are SMART (Specific, Measurable, Attainable, Repeatable, and Time-dependent).

-Secure Baseline Configuration / Hardening Standard
+What Is A Secure Baseline Configuration / Hardening Standard?

 Secure baseline configurations (e.g., hardening standard) are technical in nature and specify the required configuration settings for a defined technology platform.
 Leading guidance on secure configurations tend to come from (1) Center for Internet Security (CIS) Benchmarks, (2) Defense Information Systems Agency (DISA) Security Technical Implementation Guides (STIGs) and/or (3) Original Equipment Manufacturer (OEM) recommendations.